 How to Set Up Feed to Post's Custom Field Mapping

-Feed to Post's Custom Field Mapping gives advanced users greater control over what data they can bring into their posts.
+The Feed to Post add-on's Custom Field Mapping gives advanced users greater control over what data they can bring into their posts.
 It is most notably meant for users who import RSS data for use in custom post types, themes or page builder plugins.

 If you are using the Gutenberg Editor, click on the three dots on the top right of your screen, then click Options and finally check the box for 'Custom Fields' under Advanced Panels.

 If you are using the Classic Editor, open the Screen Options drawer from the top-right of the screen and tick the checkbox next to the label “Custom Fields”.

 We'll explain how to set up custom field mapping with an example.
 Let's say want to use this YouTube feed for the Best Hip Hop Releases in Australia and extract the data highlighted in the screenshot of the RSS feed below, which is the value of the